nitishsingh158/Kickstarter_Analysis/README.md

-# Analysis of Kikstarter Campaigns
+# Analysis of Kickstarter Campaigns

 ### **Overview of Project**
 The project analyses Kickstarter data from 2010 to 2017 to finds trends and patterns for launching a successful funding campaign for theater plays.